 <sEssentially, these simply refer to the resolution that you will get on the monitor.
-High Definition monitors offer around 720p, and the pixels only go up from there.
+High Definition display offer around 720p, and the pixels only go up from there.

 Usually, the higher the resolution, the more expensive the monitor, so knowing what you need out of your screen quality can help you budget your purchase.

-5ms is a pretty standard response time for a majority of normal monitors, although some gaming monitors have 1ms response time for extra-quick feedback.
+5ms is a pretty standard response time for a majority of normal display, although some gaming monitors have 1ms response time for extra-quick feedback.

-For better immersion, you need a gaming monitor with a great contrast ratio.
+For better immersion, you need a gaming display with a great contrast ratio.
 This is essentially defined as the ratio between the brightest color and the darkest color that the monitor can produce.

 As such, a higher contrast ratio is more desirable, as it will help you in-game areas with low-light, allowing you to see a ton of details in spite of the dark setting.